WHAT IS A GUARDIANSHIP?

 ARE THERE ALTERNATIVES TO A GUARDIANSHIP?

-A guardianship is not always necessary (or recommended) in every case of a mentally disabled adult.
+A guardianship is not always necessary (or recommended) in every case of a disabled adult.
 Incompetence must be shown before a guardianship can be established.

 Social Security payments made to a disabled adult may be paid to a designated payee on behalf of the recipient, and are not controlled by a guardianship.